Cyber Security and Ethical Hacking Internship ...

 You can see that the MAC address of the Router’s IP is changed to the MAC address of the hacker’s system.
 This means that the network is getting redirected to the hacker and the data from the Victim’s system is going to the hacker’s system thinking that it is the Router.

 Congratulations!
 You have written an ARP Spoofer in Python and seen it in action.
 Now that you know how Python can be beneficial for Ethical Hacking, learn some more modules, commands, and start automating Ethical Hacking with Python.

 Got a question for us?
 Please post it on Edureka Community and we will get back to you.

-If you wish to learn Cybersecurity and build a colorful career in Cybersecurity, then check out our Cybersecurity Certification Training which comes with instructor-led live training and real-life project experience.
+If you wish to learn Cybersecurity and build a colorful career in Cybersecurity, then check out our Cyber Security Training Course which comes with instructor-led live training and real-life project experience.
 This training will help you understand Cybersecurity in depth and help you achieve mastery over the subject.

 Build a robust Cyber Security portfolio and network of contacts through this Cybersecurity Internship experience.

 You can also take a look at our newly launched course on Comptia Security+ Course which is a first-of-a-kind official partnership between Edureka & CompTIA Security+.
 It offers you a chance to earn a global certification that focuses on core cybersecurity skills which are indispensable for security and network administrators.